sonja-ng/OpenSpot/README.md

 ### User Authentication
 - User authentication is implemented on both frontend and backend.
 Presence validations and uniqueness contraints (for username and email) are enforced in models and database.
 Upon a successful signup, the password is hashed using BCrypt and saved to the database as a password digest.
-- Users will be able to stay logged in after leaving the page.
-- Users can sign up, update their account info, log in, and log out of their accounts.
+- Users can sign up, update their account info, log in, and log out of their accounts; they will stay logged in after leaving the page.
-- Error messages are displayed next to the respective fields as part of frontend error-handling.
+- Error messages are displayed next to the respective fields in the signup form as part of frontend error-handling.

 ![alt text](./app/assets/images/signup.png)